Do Jews Deny Jesus?

 ‭‭

-According to Yeshua, prophesying, casting out demons, and doing wonders in Jesus’ name can actually not be G-D’s will.
-This is a very non-Christian message!
+According to Yeshua, prophesying, casting out demons, and doing wonders in Jesus’ name can actually not be G-d’s will.
+This seems a very non-Christian message!
 And from Christ himself?!
-But what is the greater will of G-D?
+But what is the greater will of G-d?
 The opposite of practicing lawlessness, or, practicing law!
 Man’s law?
-No, but G-D’s law!
-And what is the Law of G-D in the Bible, except the Law of G-D given through Moses to Israel?!
-Not only that, but the Law of G-D given through Moses is G-D’s Word itself and is the foundation of the entire Bible.
+No, but G-d’s Law!
+And what is the Law of G-d in the Bible, except the Law of G-d given through Moses to Israel?!
+Not only that, but the Law of G-d given through Moses is G-d’s Word itself and is the foundation of the entire Bible.

-My argument is that it is Christianity which denies Yeshua by not loving what he loved and doing what he did, whereas it is Jews who wholly embrace Yeshua in their embrace of the Torah and in loving what Yeshua loved, e.g. his G-D, his Temple, his City, his Land, his People, and his Torah.
+My argument is that it is Christianity which often denies Yeshua by not loving what he loved and doing what he did, whereas it is Jews who wholly embrace Yeshua in their embrace of the Torah and in loving what Yeshua loved, e.g. his G-d, his Temple, his City, his Land, his People, and his Torah (the Word).

 We see this concept in Yeshua’s own words,